Seiya Suzuki Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.32 team ERA ranks 17th among all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.30).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (117 total, 1.3 per game).
+- Red Sox pitchers combine to give up 119 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- In his most recent appearance on Wednesday, July 5, the right-hander went seven innings against the Texas Rangers, allowing two earned runs while surrendering eight hits.
+- In his last outing on Saturday against the Oakland Athletics, the left-hander tossed six innings, giving up two earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 3.04, with 7.9 strikeouts per nine innings, in 14 games this season.
-Opponents have a .239 batting average against him.
+- The 34-year-old has put together a 2.73 ERA and 10.3 strikeouts per nine innings across 10 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.